09 – South Coast Central

 Timeline

-Four Bronze Age barrows were built on the ridge west of Roundwood.
+Four round barrows were built on the ridge west of Roundwood during the Bronze Age.

 The fort’s ramparts and inner enclosure were constructed during the Iron Age, forming a defensive promontory.